ELECTIONS 2024

 Electronic ballot box used for voting in Brazil - Rovena Rosa/Agência Brasil

 Within 48 hours, Brazilians will start to choose their successive mayors and councilors, who will be in office for the next four years in the country.
-The latest polls show that São Paulo - the largest city of Latin America - will probably face second-round voting since three candidates to occupy the chair for one of the biggest cities in Latin American America are in a technical tie.
+The latest polls show that São Paulo - the largest city of Latin America - will probably face second-round voting since three candidates to occupy the chair are in a technical tie.
 The left wing candidate, supported by President Luiz Inácio Lula da Silva (Workers' Party), Guilherme Boulos, has 26%.
 While the current mayor and candidate for reelection, Ricardo Nunes, has 24%.

 The far-right candidate influencer Pablo Marçal, who has fallen behind recently since being involved in aggressions and polemics during TV debates, has made a comeback and has also 24% of voting intentions.
 The margin of error is 2 percentage points, plus or minus.